valmadera/SQL_project_data_job_analysis/README.md

 LIMIT
      5;
 ```

+Here is the breakdown of the top data analyst jobs in 2023:

+- **LinkedIn opportunities:** These job opportunities are in this platform, which enhances the importance of having a well-crafted LinkedIn profile.
+- **Keep learning** Top paying roles belong to Data Scientists and Data Engineers.
+- **Diverse of roles:** There is a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Diverse employers:** 8 out of 10 job postings are from the United States with companies like Selby Jennings, Algo Capital Group, Engtal, and Meta showing a broad interest across different industries.
+- **Wide Salary Range:** Top 10 paying data analyst roles span from $325,000 to $550,000 indicating significant salary potential in the field.

 ![Most In-Demand Skills For Data Analyst](graphs/query_4.jpg)
 *This graph was built in Excel with the data results from my query*